aphuus/aphuus/README.md

 ## 🧔🏽 About Me

-I'm a Full Time Developer from Finland 🇫🇮.
+I'm a Full-Time Frontend Developer & UI/UX Designer from Finland 🇫🇮.

 - 🔭 **Currently Working On:** A resource base for web developers and designers, aimed at providing a comprehensive toolkit for industry professionals.
 - 🌱 **Learning:** Web frameworks, including Next.js and Remix, along with various headless CMS solutions like Sanity, Prismic, Strapi, and Contentful.
 My ultimate goal is to master React, TypeScript, and Tailwind CSS.